Stop fake SIM swaps: Prevent and recover from smartphone fraud

 Reminder: The hacker now has control of your mobile phone number.
 So when a bank password reset code is texted to your mobile phone number, it actually gets sent to the hacker’s phone.
 They can use the texted code to change your banking password and gain full access to your bank account.

 They can also do the same with your other online accounts (credit card, email, social media, etc.) and receive texted codes to reset your passwords to all those accounts — on their phone, not yours.

-There are some key things you can do to prevent SIM swap fraud:
+There are some key things you can do to prevent and protect from SIM swap fraud: